Personal Freedom and Public Space

 The first Teashop opened in 1884 and there were over 50 shops by 1890.
 These were followed by the Lyons restaurants from 1894.

 Why did women need these places when they all had comfortable homes, demanded the newspapers?
-The changing lifestyle of working women, now living in single rooms rather than family homes, meant that they required public facilities especially designed for women (see Housing).
+The changing lifestyle of working women, now living in single rooms rather than family homes, meant that they required public facilities especially designed for women.

 Barred from men's clubs, women's societies started their own network.
-The University Women's Club, 2 Audley Square, London W1, was founded in 1883 by a Girton student and is still in existence (see University).
+The University Women's Club, 2 Audley Square, London W1, was founded in 1883 by a Girton student and is still in existence.
 Originally on the second and third floors of 31 New Bond Street, London W1 it provided a dining room, dressing room, drawing room, and library.

 From 1898 for shop and office workers on Sundays there was the Camelot Club at 29 Queen Square, London WC1.
 By the 1920s there were clubs all over the country to suit every need, such as the 1914 Howard Street Club, Sheffield for the relaxation of women workers in the silver and cutlery trades.

-As the New Woman's (see Backlash) needs grew, women's businesses flourished.
+As the New Woman's needs were recognised, women's businesses flourished.
 Concentrated in Mortimer Street in London's West End in the 1880s were Hamilton & Co.
 (No. 27), the first supplier of the Rational Dress Society's divided skirt costume whilst Miss Franks (No.23) sold the 'Girton' stays, designed by Girton and Newnham students.
 There were also clubs, including the Somerville Club (No.21), and restaurants.

-The Welbeck Restaurant (No.44) provided 'good, cheap food' for working class girls (see Buildings that Celebrate Working Women), while one of the chain of Dorothy Restaurants (No.81) run by women for women, opened until 10pm with good food in secure surroundings.
+The Welbeck Restaurant (No.44) provided 'good, cheap food' for working class girls, while one of the chain of Dorothy Restaurants (No.81) run by women for women, opened until 10pm with good food in secure surroundings.